jlink/property-based-testing-in-kotlin/docs/README.md

 and other information of lesser importance.

 Let's see what happens when a property run fails.
-The following property suggests that `list.reversed()` does nothing - which is, of course, wrong:
+The following property suggests that `list.reversed()` does not change the list at hand - which is, of course, wrong and leads to a failing property run:

 ```kotlin
 @Property